notsanjaykapoor/notme-ruby/readme.md

 ## Weather App

-Sign up for an [openweather](https://openweathermap.org) api token to use the weather example.
-Set OPENWEATHER_API_TOKEN in your .env.dev.
+Sign up for an [openweather](https://openweathermap.org) api token and configure your .env.dev.

 ```
 #.env.dev